Sunday, 17 February 2013

 John Taylor of Duran Duran playing a Mk 1 Wal on Band Aid, "Do they know it's Christmas"

 When the "Live Aid" concert arrived the following summer, Wal basses again graced the event with their presence.
 A total of three Wals appeared on stage at the Wembley Stadium end of the trans-Atlantic concert.
 Two were being played by Martin Kemp of Spandau Ballet and John Illsley of Dire Straits.
 A third was rather more ignominious in its Live Aid appearance.
 Those with eagle eyes will have spotted another Wal bass leaning up against the drum riser as bassist Dennis Smith's spare during Nik Kershaw's performance.
 A regular player of both Wals and Jaydees, he chose to favour the Jaydee that day.
+To be fair, another British builder if the very highest quality and reputation.

 Martin Kemp playing his maple topped Mk 1 Wal at Live Aid with Spandau Ballet (note custom thumb rest)